-Audio Outputs: The Arcam AVR20 AV receiver is outfitted with binding-post speaker terminals and 7.2.4ch RCA preouts, along with a stereo line-output, digital output, and a front-panel headphone jack.
+Audio Outputs: The Arcam AVR10 AV receiver is outfitted with binding-post speaker terminals and 7.2.4ch RCA preouts, along with a stereo line-output, digital output, and a front-panel headphone jack.

 - Gold-Plated Binding-Post Speaker Outputs: The AVR10 AV receiver is outfitted with gold-plated binding-post terminals for all of its speaker outputs.
 The binding-post terminals accept bare wire (up to 10AWG), pin-connectors, and banana plugs (single only); you'll need to remove the plastic caps to use banana plugs.
 The gold-plated terminals offers excellent signal transfer and resistance to corrosion.
 Speaker outputs include Front Left, Front Right, Center, Surround Left, Surround Right, Surround Back/Height 1 Left, and Surround Back/Height 1 Right.
 Only connect loudspeakers with an 8-ohm impedance.

-- 7.2.4ch Preamp Outputs: The Arcam receiver is equipped with 7.2.4ch preamp outputs to connect external amplifier(s) to power your loudspeakers and two connect connect up to two powered subwoofers.
+- 7.2.4ch Preamp Outputs: The Arcam receiver is equipped with 7.2.4ch preamp outputs to connect external amplifier(s) to power your loudspeakers and connect up to two powered subwoofers (discretely).
 The 7.2.4ch preamp outputs consists of Front Left/Front Right, Center, Surround Left/Surround Right, Surround Back Left/Surround Back Right, Height Left 1/Height Right 1, Height Left 2/Height Right 2, and Subwoofer 1/Subwoofer 2.

-- Line Out & Digital Out: The Arcam AVR10 is also equipped with a sterei line output and optical (toslink) digital output for the output of an analog or digital audio signal.
+- Line Out & Digital Out: The Arcam AVR10 is also equipped with a stereo line output and optical (toslink) digital output for the output of an analog or digital audio signal.

 - Headphone Jack: The Arcam AVR10 features a front-panel 3.5mm headphone jack for connecting a set of headphones (impedance rating between 32-ohm and 600-ohm.
 The headphone jack is always active, except when receiver is muted.
 When a set of headphones is connected to the headphone jack, the receiver's speaker outputs and preamp outputs are automatically muted.